yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 member that still rejects this ticket.

 Misconfiguration can lead to the server's clock being off by a large amount of time.
+When servers share a key schedule with expiration time expressed in absolute time, a key expired on one server might be considered as valid on the other server.
+Tickets will be protected by different keys and the server for which the key is expired may need to be able to decrypt a valid ticket with the expired key.
 Therefore we RECOMMEND never to automatically delete protection keys, even when they are long expired.
 The decision to delete a key should at least consider the largest value of the ticket lifetime as well as the expected time desynchronisation between the servers of the cluster and the time difference for distributing the new key among the different servers in the cluster.

 ## Ticket Lifetime